thekompanee/chamber/README.md

 ###### Secure

-Will verify that any items which are marked as secure (eg `x_my_setting_x`) have secure values.
+Will verify that any items which are marked as secure (eg `_secure_my_setting`) have secure values.
 If it appears that one does not, the user will be prompted as to whether or not they would like to encrpyt it.

-Items which are marked as secure can specify this convention `x__my_setting__x` to tell Chamber to always assume that the value is encrpyted, even if it appears that it is not.
+Items which are marked as secure can specify this convention `__secure_my_setting` to tell Chamber to always assume that the value is encrpyted, even if it appears that it is not.

 This command differs from other tasks in that it will process all files that match Chamber's conventions and not just those which match the passed in